 - Greater tuberosity, humeral, scapula and glenoid fractures

 - Joint dislocations with acromioclavicular (AC) dislocations being high on the list

 - Glenohumeral and sternoclavicular joint dislocation (rarer)

 - Soft tissue injuries include a rotator cuff tear which is one of the most common ski injuries

 - Rotator cuff impingement (another soft tissue injury) that skiers can suffer

 To learn more about how to make skiing accident claims after sustaining injury through no fault of your own, please continue reading.
 Alternatively, get in touch today to see if you could claim skiing accident compensation for your incident.

 Sportspeople often suffer from ACL ruptures or strains but so do skiers as they often take off and land heavily further down a slope.
-If you suffered this type of injury while skiing, you would need immediate medical attention because not only is it extremely painful, but it can lead to more damage being done if not treated as soon as possible.
+If you suffer this type of injury while skiing, you would need immediate medical attention because not only is it extremely painful, but it can lead to more damage being done if not receiving proper treatment.

 If you damaged your anterior cruciate ligament while being given a ski lesson, you may be entitled to make skiing accident claims should it be proved that an instructor failed in the duty of care to ensure you were protected from injury while in their care.
 They could be held liable because they did not provide the necessary instructions before being allowed on the slopes, entitling you to skiing accident compensation as a result.